 For the purposes of the balance sheet and statement of cash flows, cash and cash equivalents comprise balances with less than three months' maturity from the date of acquisition.
-Bank overdraft balances are presented in the statements of financial position under amounts owed to group undertakings (see note 17).
+Bank overdraft balances are presented in the balance sheet under amounts owed to group undertakings (see note 17).